FelixTheStudent/scUtils/README.md

 The goal of scUtils is to collect utility functions that make single-cell RNAseq data analysis simple and understandable for anyone.
-At the same time, I will use it when writing my PhD thesis.
+I will soon add more functions for the typical scRNAseq analysis workflow.

 ## Installation